pub struct Settings { /* private fields */ }Expand description

 §schema_id

-the id of the schema
+the ID of the schema

 §Returns

-a new #GSettings object
+a new Settings object

 Sourcepub fn new_full(